szepeviktor/wordpress-autoloaded/README.md

 # WordPress Autoloaded

-This is a boierplate to start a WordPress website without unconditional class loading using Composer.
+This is a boierplate to start a fast WordPress website without unconditional class loading using Composer.

-Core it downloaded from the [official ZIP](https://wordpress.org/download/releases/) and unconditional class loading is commented out.
+Core is downloaded from the [official ZIP](https://wordpress.org/download/releases/) and unconditional class loading is commented out.